 Through the years, we have had the opportunity to provide wedding DJ entertainment in many of the finer banquet halls located throughout the state of New Jersey.
-In this article, we share our top wedding venue selections.
-This is our third consecutive year counting down the top 25 wedding venues in New Jersey!
+In this article, we share our top wedding venue selections for 2017.
+This is our fourth consecutive year counting down the top 25 wedding venues in New Jersey!
 While our company is based in the Princeton area in central New Jersey, we perform across the state, from Cape May to Bergen County.
 With our referral sources and advertising programs scattered across New Jersey, we tour the Garden State heavily (it’s a lot of fun!) and you never know where Ambient DJ Service will pop up on any given weekend.

 What Makes an Exceptional Venue?

 - Natural beauty and ambience (how does the venue look both inside and out?);

 - Friendly and service-oriented staff (preferably with long-term staff retention);

 - Delicious food (DJs are often provided an entree);